swax/NAISYS/apps/naisys/README.md

 - If you hit `Enter` without typing anything, the LLM will run against the prompt
 - Afterwards NAISYS will return to the debug prompt
 - Depending on how the agents' `debugPauseSeconds` is configured NAISYS will
+  - Continue immediately when set to `0`
-  - Pause on the debug prompt for that many seconds
+  - Pause on the debug prompt for that many seconds when set to a positive value
-  - Pause indefinitely
+  - Pause indefinitely when left unset
-  - Pause until a new message is received from another agent
+  - Wake early when a new message is received and `wakeOnMessage` is enabled

 #### Console Colors Legend